Soy Rebelde Tour

-Soy Rebelde Tour is the upcoming fifth and final tour by Mexican group RBD.
-The tour will have stops in North America and Latin America, starting on August 25, 2023, at the Sun Bowl Stadium in El Paso, Texas, and is set to conclude on December 17, 2023, at the Foro Sol in Mexico City.
+The Soy Rebelde Tour (English: I'm Rebellious Tour) is the fifth planned concert tour by Mexican pop group RBD.
+The tour had stops in North and South America, beginning on August 25, 2023, at Sun Bowl Stadium in El Paso, Texas, concluding on December 21, 2023, at Estadio Azteca, Mexico City.

-It will mark the group's first tour since 2008, after Gira Del Adiós took place fifteen years ago to commemorate a then-disbanding.
+This tour marked the group's first since their Gira Del Adiós (2008) took place fifteen years prior, which commemorated a previous disbanding.
+The sold out tour became the fourth highest-grossing tour by a Latin artist of all time with over $231 million in box office receipts.

 Background

-Following their successful virtual concert in 2020, rumors about a reunion began.
-On December 19, 2022, RBD's official social platforms uploaded a video captioned "Soy Rebelde!!!".
-The members, excluding Alfonso Herrera, changed their profile pictures to a black background with the band's logo in white.
-Along with the video post, a website was created that showcased a countdown and a sign-up form, along with the phrase “Prepara tu corbata, Enero 19 2023”, which translates to “Prepare your tie, January 19, 2023”.
+Following their successful virtual quarantine concert in 2020, rumors about a reunion began.
+On December 19, 2022, RBD's official social media outlets uploaded a video captioned "Soy Rebelde!!!".
+The members, minus Alfonso Herrera, changed their profile pictures to a black background with the band's logo in white.
+Along with the video post, a website was created that showcased a countdown and a sign-up form, along with the phrase “Prepara tu corbata, Enero 19 2023” (“prepare your tie, January 19, 2023”).

-On January 19, 2023, a 3-minute video confirming a reunion tour was displayed in public spaces in cities such as Los Angeles, New York City, Chicago, São Paulo, Rio de Janeiro and Mexico City, where fans gathered to witness the announcement.
-Titled Soy Rebelde Tour, it initially comprised 26 dates and was scheduled to begin on August 25, 2023, from El Paso and continue throughout the U.S, Brazil and Mexico, ending on December 2, 2023, in Mexico City.
+On January 19, 2023, a 3-minute video confirming a reunion tour was displayed in public spaces across such cities as Los Angeles, New York City, Chicago, São Paulo, Río de Janeiro and Mexico City where fans gathered to witness the announcement.
+Titled Soy Rebelde Tour, it initially comprised 26 dates and was scheduled to begin on August 25, 2023, from El Paso and continue throughout the U.S., Brazil and Mexico, ending on December 2, 2023, in Mexico City.

 Due to a massive demand for concert dates in more Latin American countries, the group surprised fans in Colombia with an announcement on February 13, 2023.
 On the scheduled day, a concert date in Medellín was finally announced, with fans reuniting at the Provenza sector to watch the announcement via video broadcast.